Beelzebubxcrows/mutualFundRestAPI/README.md

 ## Authentication
 The project uses Spring Security for OAuth2 authentication.
 The OAuth2 provider is Google.
 We need to authenticate via Google to access the API.
+The keys related to Google OAuth2 are not pushed due to security reasons.

 ## Database
 The application is connected to a MongoDB cluster for data storage.
+The keys related to MongoDB cluster are not pushed due to security reasons.

 ## API Endpoints